dagz55/trigo-lite/README.md

     # or
     yarn dev
     ```
-    The application will be available at `http://localhost:9002` by default (or the port you configured).
-Access the dispatcher dashboard at `/dispatcher`.
+    The application will be available at `http://localhost:9002` by default.

 5.  **(Optional) Run Genkit development server (if using AI features):**
     In a separate terminal: